BiggerMouse/hello-world/README.md

 The smaller ones have to grow and for that the need a lot of everything

-that means a lot of stress for them
+that means a lot of stress to them

-and so they loose their good spirit and become bad mooded
+and so they loose their good spirit and become grumpy small mice